 A study last year by two law professors concluded that law school applicants don’t care that much about rankings.

-Another group that cares is law schools themselves.
+Law schools care, too.
 The rankings push law schools to put funding towards things that help their ranking.
-This could be a positive, if you care about student-faculty ratio, for instance, or a negative if something that is not on the list is important for you (like funding for legal clinics).
+This could be a positive, if you care about student-faculty ratio, for instance, or a negative if something that is not on the list is important for you (like scholarships or legal clinics).

 But the crucial question is not whether applicants care, but whether applicants should care.